nurafsa/datakit-smallholder-farmers-fall-2025/Challenge 2_Seasonality/AshwinC/Readme.md

 ### Categorization
-I used an LLM to help me sort the actual topics into broader categories:
+I used an LLM to help sort the actual topics into broader categories:

 1) Livestock - (pig, cattle, goat, sheep, etc.)
 2) Poultry - (chicken, turkey, guinea-fowl, etc.)